Vidaringa/houce_price_advanced_reg/data_prep.md

 RMSE(pred_lot_zero, lot_zero_test$sale_price)
 ```

-    ## [1] 24584.86
+    ## [1] 25939.05

 ``` r
 RMSE(pred_lot_impute, lot_impute_test$sale_price)
 ```

-    ## [1] 24879.67
+    ## [1] 26351.36

 The difference in terms of RMSE on test set is small.
 I will impute the
-missing values using KNN.
+missing values using e.g. KNN.

 ### garage\_yr\_blt

 This is a problematic variable.
-It is numeric and NA if garage is
+It is numeric and contains NA if garage
-missing.
-I think imputing the variable is not the right thing to do.
+is missing.
+Imputing the variable is not desirable since it would
-Imputing it with zero or the year when the house was build would
-indicate that there is a garage in the first place, which is not true.
+indicate that there is a garage, which is incorrect.
+Before taking any
-Before taking any actions I’ll check if this variable is important or
+actions I’ll check if this variable is important or not using random
-not using random forest by first omitting the samples with missing data
+forest by first omitting the samples with missing data for
-for garage\_yr\_blt.
+garage\_yr\_blt.

 ``` r
 # I have to change all character variables to factor.
 Got an error: Error in gower_work....